MoriyaShiine/respawnable-pets/README.md

 # Respawnable Pets
-This mod allows your tamed pets to respawn once you next sleep in a bed, with a configurable blacklist via the `respawnablepets:cannot_respawn` entity_types tag.
+This mod allows your tamed pets to respawn once you next sleep in a bed, except for entities in the `respawnablepets:cannot_respawn` entity_types tag.
 Respawning is toggled with a new item, the Etheric Gem, which only works on pets you own.

 Toggling respawn status is done via interacting [Use Item/Place Block] with a pet.
 You can also set multiple pets in a